akka/akka-http/docs/src/main/paradox/implications-of-streaming-http-entity.md

 Java
 :   @@snip [HttpServerExampleDocTest.java]($test$/java/docs/http/javadsl/server/HttpServerExampleDocTest.java) { #discard-close-connections }

-Closing connections is also explained in depth in the @ref[Closing a connection](server-side/low-level-api.md#http-closing-connection-low-level) section of the docs.
+See also the @ref[Closing a connection](server-side/low-level-api.md#http-closing-connection-low-level) section for an in-depth explanation on closing connection.

 ### Pending: Automatic discarding of not used entities